Welcome to Early Years at St Mary's

 Our school has adopted a mastery approach to the teaching of Maths.
 This ensures concepts and skills are embedded and children have the opportunity to use and apply their skills in a wide, and practical, range of contexts.
 To support our teaching, we use “Power Maths”.

-Phonics is taught and supported through “Storytime Phonics”.
-It begins with Phase 1 where our children tune into sounds around them, explore sounds they can make and practice the important skills of oral segmenting and blending.
-In Phase 2 they build up their knowledge of sounds, learning to read, write and blend.
+Phonics is taught and supported through “Little Wandle”.
+We begin in Nursery with Phase 1 where our children tune into sounds around them, explore sounds they can make and practise the important skills of oral segmenting and blending.
+In Reception we begin Phase 2 when children build up their knowledge of sounds and learn to read, write and blend.
 Reading books are introduced for them to apply their phonic knowledge, and they are encouraged to regularly read at home to practise and secure these skills.

 Religious Education is taught through weekly lesson and activities following the diocesan scheme “Learning and Growing as the People of God”.
 We also take as many opportunities as possible to live out our callings through prayerful, charity, environmental and community activities.